AvidGameFan/PhotoComp/README.md

 **For AI-generated images** (images that contain embedded Stable Diffusion or similar metadata):
 - Checks for common generation artifacts: extra fingers, facial anomalies, anatomy errors, melting objects, garbled text, lighting inconsistencies, etc.
 - Reports issues with a severity rating (Minor / Moderate / Severe)
+- Gives the image an overall quality score from 1 to 5
 - Suggests terms to **add to the positive prompt** and **negative prompt**
 - Recommends changes to CFG scale, sampler, steps, or other parameters

 **For photographs** (images with EXIF camera data, or no AI metadata):
-- Critiques composition, exposure, focus, lighting, colour, and noise
+- Critiques composition, exposure, focus, lighting, color, and noise
 - Considers the actual EXIF values (ISO, aperture, shutter speed, focal length) when commenting on settings choices
-- Suggests specific **editing improvements** such as cropping, straightening, dodging/burning, and colour grading
+- Suggests specific **editing improvements** such as cropping, straightening, dodging/burning, and color grading
 - Notes whether camera settings were well-matched to the scene

 Images larger than 2 megapixels are automatically downscaled before being sent to keep request size reasonable.